• Skip to primary navigation

 Completed brown butter in a dutch oven.

-• Once the butter has developed a deep golden brown coca-cola color, the noise/sputtering subsides and smells deliciously nutty, your browned butter is done!
+• Once the butter has developed a light golden brown coca-cola color, the noise/sputtering subsides and smells deliciously nutty, your browned butter is done!

-• Then, pour directly into a heatproof glass jar to cool.
+• Then, pour directly into a heatproof glass jar as the butter cools.
 This will prevent the butter from cooking further and burning.

-• You'll find that there are little brown specks at the bottom of the pan as seen pictured below - those are golden.
-Make sure to not leave those little guys behind as they are packed with nutty, rich flavor.
+• You'll find that there are little brown bits or brown specks at the bottom of the pan as seen pictured below - those are golden milk solids with the best nutty flavor.
+Make sure to not leave those butter browns behind as they are packed with nutty, rich flavor - they're truly liquid gold!

-Feel free to use browned butter immediately.
+Feel free to use this easy recipe for browned butter immediately.
 It goes great on:

 • Vegetables